codebriefcase/LearnGithub/README.md

 git rebase master

 It will rewrite all commits made in feature branch after rebasing it to master, resulting in a linear branch history.
+Should be only applied on Feature branches which are not public (used by any other), as the history will be re-written and it may cause issues.

 # ToDo